ShichengChen/ShichengChen.github.io/index.md

 - Singa, an open-source deep-learning library
 	- make Singa support ONNX
-	- make Singa save %20 GPU memory usage with only 2% extra computation time
+	- make Singa save %20 GPU memory usage with only 2% extra computation time for resnet, unet and vgg.
+	- make Singa save %17.9 GPU memory usage with only 7% extra computation time for dynamic network(some layers have chance to disappear).

 # RESEARCH INTERESTS